 Research Fellow, College of Engineering and Computer Science

-ANU values diversity and inclusion and believes employment opportunities must not be limited by socio-economic background, race, religion or gender.
-The University actively encourages applications from women, Aboriginal and Torres Strait Islander people and candidates from culturally and linguistically diverse backgrounds.
-Furthermore, it is policy in the ANU College of Engineering and Computer Science to require selection panels to seek a gender balance when compiling shortlists of candidates for interview.
+ANU is committed to building a diverse and inclusive community, and particularly welcomes applications from women, Aboriginal and Torres Strait Islander people and candidates from culturally and linguistically diverse backgrounds.
+Furthermore, it is practice in the ANU College of Engineering and Computer Science to actively seek a gender mix of shortlisted candidates for interview.
 For more information about staff equity at ANU, visit https://services.anu.edu.au/human-resources/respect-inclusion

 Applicants must apply online via the ANU recruitment portal and should upload the following separate documents:

-- A detailed curriculum vitae including a full publication list and the names and contact details of at least three referees (preferably including a current or previous supervisor).
-If your CV does not include referees you can complete these online when prompted in the application form.
+- A detailed curriculum vitae (CV) and the names and contact details of at least three referees (preferably including a current or previous supervisor).
+If your CV does not include referees, you can complete these online when prompted in the application form.

 - A statement addressing the selection criteria.